 - When it is cool add the yeast.
 Most supermarkets carry bread yeast in the baking section.
 You can buy it in packets or, if you plan to make more wine in the near future, buy a 4 oz. jar.
 Wine yeast can be purchased online or at wine stores and will make better tasting wine but bread yeast is just fine.

-- After adding the yeast, gently stir or shake the must then put on the lid and/or airlock/balloon, which allow gas to escape but will keep organisms out.
+- After adding the yeast, gently stir or shake the must then put on the lid and/or airlock/balloon, which allows gas to escape but will keep organisms out.
 You should be able to see bubbles rising to the top within a day of adding the yeast.
 This means it is fermenting.
 Put the wine in a place that is room temperature or slightly warmer and let it work for a few weeks.

-- After 3-6 weeks you will want to put the wine in a new bottle, separating the liquid from the solid.
-The best way to do this is to siphon it using a small tube like aquarium air line, which is available most anywhere fish are sold.
+- After 3–6 weeks you will want to put the wine in a new bottle, separating the liquid from the solid.
+The best way to do this is to siphon it using a small tube-like aquarium airline, which is available most anywhere fish are sold.
 You could also strain it, first through a screen then through a cloth, just remember that too much turbulence will mix air with the wine and hurt the flavor.
-Odds are the wine may not smell all that great when you open it, but if it wine smells strongly of vinegar then it has spoiled and will need to be dumped.
+Odds are the wine may not smell all that great when you open it, but if it wine smells strongly of vinegar, then it has spoiled and will need to be dumped.
 A little funkiness is nothing to worry about though.

-- At this point you can either drink the wine or, if you are sure it is through working, bottle it and let it age for a year or so to mellow the flavor.
+- At this point, you can either drink the wine or, if you are sure it is through working, bottle it and let it age for a year or so to mellow the flavor.